 UV Light May Not be the Most Effective Way to Increase Trichomes

-Although UV light (primarily UV-B light) is effective for increasing THC content in cannabis, it may not be the most cost-effective method.
+Although UV wavelengths (primarily UV-B) is effective for increasing THC content in cannabis, it may not be the most cost-effective method.
 A true UV-B LED light that delivers 1.3 W/ m2 can cost up to $2,000!
 Although cheaper “UV” lights exist on the market, watch out for a few tricks: